 People swoon over new things, and the rise of programmatic marketing was no exception.
 Marketers wanted to talk about it, but not many of them knew exactly what it meant.
 Most still don’t.
 They adopted programmatic not because it produced results, but because everyone else was doing it, and their agency was pushing it.
 I talked to companies all the time that wanted to start programmatic because they saw their competitors doing it.
 When I asked them if they knew whether it was working or losing the other companies money, they never knew the answer.

-Don’t let your marketing strategy fall prey to fads.
+Don’t let your digital marketing strategy fall prey to fads.
 Pay attention to and test the latest trends—Snapchat filters, Facebook Messenger bots, Pokémon GO localization, what have you—but rely on your existing success metrics and objectives to guide you.
 If you’re always chasing the next big thing and suspending your definition of success, you’ll blow your budget before you know it.

 2. Know Your Planned Outcome

 When we work with clients on events, for example, they often don’t know how to measure their success.
 What separates a spectacular event from a waste of money?
 Do they want more people at the booth, more conversations, or more follow-ups?

 Be specific when executing a new strategy: How will you quantify success?
 Set hard numbers you want to achieve—such as two leads within one week—and measure your performance against those goals over time.
 The clearer you are about your intentions from the outset, the more likely you are to achieve your goals or know whether the tactic is going to work.